Alias Mr. Hackenbacker: Plot

-The episode begins at London Airport with the unveiling of Skythrust, a luxury airliner claimed to be the safest aircraft ever built.
+London Airport unveils Skythrust, a luxury airliner claimed to be the safest aircraft ever built.
 Brains, the designer of Skythrusts unique safety system, attends the press launch under the alias "Hiram K. Hackenbacker".
 At the same time, Lady Penelope is in Paris, where she has agreed to model in a fashion show that will be held at the salon of leading designer François Lemaire.
 This event will showcase Lemaire's latest invention: "Penelon", a super-compactible and creaseless fabric named after Penelope.
 When Penelope finds that Lemaire's office has been filmed from a nearby rooftop and extensively bugged, presumably by industrial spies, she proposes that the venue be changed to Skythrust, which will be travelling from Paris to London for its maiden flight.

 Skythrust takes off from Paris and Lemaire begins his show, with Penelope and two house models, Deirdre and Madeline, sporting various Penelon outfits to an enthusiastic response from a group of buyers.
 All is well until the final approach to London, when Madeline and a steward called Mason hijack the plane, holding the crew and passengers at gunpoint.
 Madeline and Mason are the criminals who have been spying on Lemaire and are intent on stealing the Penelon collection.
 Madeline orders Captain Ashton and his co-pilot to divert to a remote location in the Sahara, where she and Mason will rendezvous with their associates Ross and Collins and offload the Penelon.

 Penelope uses a transmitter in her ring to alert International Rescue on Tracy Island.
 Jeff dispatches Scott in Thunderbird 1 followed by Virgil and Alan in Thunderbird 2.
 Scott intercepts Skythrust but Madeline warns him off.
 Virgil and Alan fly into the plane's path in an attempt to force the hijackers' surrender, but Madeline is undeterred and threatens to shoot Ashton, giving them no choice but to back down.

 At the recommendation of Brains, who is still at London Airport, Virgil and Alan fire an inert missile into the belly of Skythrust, damaging the plane's undercarriage.
 With a desert landing now out of the question, Mason grudgingly orders the pilots to fly back to London, where Skythrust can make an emergency landing.
 Reaching the airport, Skythrust hits the runway hard and catches fire, prompting the pilots to activate the special feature that Brains designed: an ejectable fuel tank, which the control tower remote-detonates in mid-air to prevent an explosion on the ground.
 Madeline and Mason are arrested; meanwhile, Virgil and Alan fly to the Sahara and deal with Ross and Collins by using a live missile to blow up their desert vehicle.
 Back in London, the International Rescue team, Lemaire and the airport authorities celebrate their success with a champagne party.